colemann1/pythonweather/README.md

 - socket
 - sys

+## Updates (as of 10/13/2024)
+- Added try / except block to weekly report

 ## Updates (as of 10/12/2024)
 - Added alerts, search by state abbreviation (NC, CA, NY,)
     - Added user input checking